 The breakwater has been designed in the manner of a delicate structure composed of piles, not as a conventional rock filled breakwater.

 The marina has been designed to take up a very small surface area of the bay as a whole and its structure is at a scale that will not restrict the water circulation within the bay by any means.
-Total water area that the Epique Island Marina marina takes up is equivalent to only 3.5% of the whole Tilkicik Bay, the total surface water area of which is 1,175,000 m².
+Total area that the Epique Island Marina takes up is equivalent to only 3.5% of the total surface water area of whole Tilkicik Bay.
 It is clearly not of a scale that will block the flow of water, or build-up stagnant water within the bay.

 The piers within the marina have been designed to be the floating type, and this way the effect on water circulation has been reduced to the minimum.